nanozoo/literature/docs/mummer.md

 [MUMmer](https://github.com/mummer4/mummer) is a versatile alignment tool for DNA and protein sequences.
 It can be used to rapidly align even complete genome sequences.
+For more information please visit the [MUMmer web page](https://github.com/mummer4/mummer).